perfana/afterburner/README.md

 # tracing

-Run a jeager instance to see the tracing.
+Run a Jaeger instance to see the tracing.

 For example via docker: